mjhmilla/EodHistoricalDataToolkit/README.md

 # EodHistoricalDataToolkit
-A c++ stock screener written to process json data from EOD HD API (eodhistoricaldata.com)
+A c++ toolkit written to analyze stock data provided by eodhistoricaldata.com

 # Install